Generic SaaS was priced for Denver dentists. Your business answers to Sandia primes and the NM Film Office.

 Exactly what you get

 A web-based system deployed in your own cloud account covering the workflows scoped in discovery, typically quoting, job tracking, deliverables, and billing with GRT logic, plus integrations to QuickBooks and Microsoft 365, migration of your operating data, training, and a written runbook.
 Source code and infrastructure are yours from the first commit.
-Many Albuquerque engagements phase in adjacent systems later: a custom CRM for capture, inventory management for the shop, or business intelligence dashboards for the owners.
+Many Albuquerque engagements phase in adjacent systems later: a custom CRM for capture, inventory management for the shop, or business intelligence (BI) dashboards for the owners.

 How to choose a developer in Albuquerque